MicrosoftDocs/well-architected/well-architected/operational-excellence/infrastructure-as-code-design.md

 **Use the right tools for specific tasks and infrastructure types.** Multiple tasks, beyond deployments, are involved in an infrastructure lifecycle.
 Configuration needs to be applied and maintained, for example, and the tool you use to script deployments, like Bicep, might not be the best tool for every management operation.

 Likewise, applying desired state configuration (DSC) for different infrastructure types might require different tools.
 For example, there are specific tools like Ansible for managing DSC for VMs, whereas Flux is a good tool for managing DSC on Kubernetes clusters.
-Platfom as a service (PaaS) services might provide different tools for configuration management (like Azure App Configuration) that can be handled through IaC.
+Platform as a service (PaaS) services might provide different tools for configuration management (like Azure App Configuration) that can be handled through IaC.
 Software as a service (SaaS) services might be more limited because they're more tightly controlled by the platform.

 Think about all the tasks and types of infrastructure that are in scope for your IaC practices and standardize on tools that do the jobs that you need them to do and can be integrated into your development and management practices.